Petr Cech to retire: Arsenal goalkeeper reveals plan to hang up his gloves in the summer after 20-year career | Goal.com

 He was handed a debut at just 17 years of age and required a little over 12 months in which to secure himself a switch to Sparta Prague.

-An international bow was made with the Czech Republic in 2002, as the first signs of interest from England began to emerge.
+Cech then made his international bow with the Czech Republic in 2002, as the first signs of interest from England began to emerge.

 A Premier League transfer finally materialised in 2004, with a £7 million ($9m) deal agreed by Claudio Ranieri eventually benefitting Jose Mourinho at Chelsea.